openlibraryenvironment/platform-rs/INSTALL.md

 These settings should be set for specific `agencyId`/`configName` used in the ReShare config.

 Here is more detailed description for each of settings:
-  * (1) instance.type.name - (Settings > Inventory > Instances > Resource Types) Find name in given path or create one
+    1. `instance.type.name` - must be defined under _Settings > Inventory > Instances > Resource Types_.
+Used during `AcceptItem` when creating the instance record.
-  * (2) instance.source - Will be used as source when creating instance
+    2. `instance.source` - any text value, used during `AcceptItem` when creating the instance record.
-  * (3) item.material.type.name - (Settings > Inventory > Items > Material Types) Find name in given path or create one
+    3. `item.material.type.name` - must be defined under _Settings > Inventory > Items > Material Types_.
+Used during `AcceptItem` when creating the item record.
-  * (4) item.perm.loan.type.name - (Settings > Inventory > Items > Loan Types) Find name in given path or create one
+    4. `item.perm.loan.type.name` - must be defined under _Settings > Inventory > Items > Loan Types_.
+Used during `AcceptItem` when creating the item record.
-  * (5) item.status.name - Item status name.
-Used when accepting item.
-Available values (Available, Awaiting pickup, Awaiting delivery, Checked out, In transit, Missing, Paged, On order, In process, Declared lost, Claimed returned, Withdrawn, Lost and paid, Aged to lost)
+    5. `item.status.name` - Used during `AcceptItem` when creating the item record.
+Use one of the available values: _Available, Awaiting pickup, Awaiting delivery, Checked out, In transit, Missing, Paged, On order, In process, Declared lost, Claimed returned, Withdrawn, Lost and paid, Aged to lost_
-  * (6) item.perm.location.code - Location code used to find location where to create item.
-(Settings > Tenant > Locations)
+    6. `item.perm.location.code` - Used during `AcceptItem` when creating the item record.
+Must be defined under _Settings > Tenant > Locations_
-  * (7) holdings.perm.location.code - Location code used to find location where to create holding.
-(Settings > Tenant > Locations)
+    7. `holdings.perm.location.code` - Used during `AcceptItem` when creating the holding record.
+Must be defined under _Settings > Tenant > Locations_
-  * (8) instance.custom.identifier.name - (Settings -> Inventory -> Instances -> Resource Identifier Types) Find name in given path or create one
+    8. `instance.custom.identifier.name` - Used during `AcceptItem` when creating the instance record.
+Must be defined under _Settings -> Inventory -> Instances -> Resource Identifier Types_
-  * (9) checkout.service.point.code - Service point code for checkout (Settings > Tenant > Service points)
+    9. `checkout.service.point.code` - Service point code used during `CheckOutItem` and as default during `RequestItem`.
+Must be defined under _Settings > Tenant > Service points_
-  * (10) checkin.service.point.code - Service point code for checkin (Settings > Tenant > Service points)
+    10. `checkin.service.point.code` - Service point code used during `CheckInItem`.
+Must be defined under _Settings > Tenant > Service points
-  * (11) response.includes.physical.address -  Boolean value to include address (optional - will default to false.
-For LookupUser response)
+    11. `response.includes.physical.address` -  Boolean value to include address.
+Optional, defaults to false.
+Used during `LookupUser` response.
-  * (12) user.priv.ok.status - User status code (optional - will default to "ACTIVE") Available values (ACTIVE, INACTIVE)
+    12. `user.priv.ok.status` - Status code used during `LookupUser`.
+Optional, defaults to _ACTIVE_, any text value.
-  * (13) user.priv.blocked.status - User  (optional - will default to "BLOCKED")
+    13. `user.priv.blocked.status` - Status code used during `LookupUser`.
+Optional, defaults to _BLOCKED_, any text value.
-  * (14) holdings.source.name - Holdings source name (optional - will default to "FOLIO")
+    14. `holdings.source.name` - Holdings source name used during `AcceptItem`.
+Muste be defined under `Settings > Inventory > Holdings sources`.
+Optional, defaults to _FOLIO_.
-  * (15) user.email.type - (optional - will default to "electronic mail address" For LookupUser response)
+    15. `user.email.type` - Optional, defaults to "electronic mail address".
+Used during `LookupUser` response.
-  * (16) cancel.request.reason.name - Reason for request cancellation when different item is checkout (Settings > Circulation > Request cancellation reasons)
+    16. `cancel.request.reason.name` - Reason for request cancellation if an item with a different barcode is checked out.
+Used during `CancelRequestItem`.
+Must be defined under _Settings > Circulation > Request cancellation reasons_
-  * (17) cancel.request.reason.patron.name - Reason for request cancellation when patron did not checkout item (Settings > Circulation > Request cancellation reasons)
+    17. `cancel.request.reason.patron.name` - Reason for request cancellation when a patron did not check out the item.
+Used during `DeleteItem` Must be defined under _Settings > Circulation > Request cancellation reasons_
-  * (18) request.note.name - Request note name.
+    18. `request.note.name` - Request note name.
 Default value "ILL note".
 Make sure that such note exists.
 Can be checked by endpoint `/note-types` and if needed added with post to same endpoint
-  * (19) request.note.enabled - Request note enabled.
-Will add ILL request ID to loan and ILS request.
-Default value `false`
+    19. `request.note.enabled` - Used during `RequestItem`, adds ILL request ID to the loan and the request record.
+Boolean, defaults to _false_.
-  * (20) item.soft.delete - DeleteItem will use soft delete or delete entities.
-Default value `true`
+    20. `item.soft.delete` - Used during `DeleteItem`.
+Suppresses rather than deletes the item record.
+Boolean, defaults to `true`.

 ### ReShare specific NCIP configuration
 The following configuration is required to enable ReShare to communicate with FOLIO via NCIP.